Welcome to TRIUMPHS!

 TRansforming Instruction in Undergraduate Mathematics via Primary Historical Sources

-Our collection of PSPs also continues to grow!
-Information on all available PSPs (along with the PSPs themselves) is located under the tab entitled “Student Projects.”
-Once you decide to use one (or more!) of these projects, either now or in the future, we’d also love to hear from you and learn from you experience.
+Projects developed under our parent grant are also available for free download here and those from our grandparent grant are available for free download here.
+Once you decide to use one (or more!) of these projects, either now or in the future, we’d love to hear from you and learn from your experience.

-To get started writing your own PSP, tell us about your experiences teaching with existing PSPs, or to request help with PSP authorship or implementation, write to janet.barnett@csupueblo.edu.
+To get started writing your own PSP, tell us about your experiences teaching with existing PSPs, or to request help with PSP authorship or implementation, write to janet.barnett@csupueblo.edu or contact the TRIUMPHS Society at crelle@triumphssociety.org.